54 Pages Posted: 12 Jun 2020 Last revised: 5 Mar 2021

 Date Written: May 19, 2020

 We examine the incentive of corporate bond fund managers to manipulate portfolio risk in response to competitive pressure.
-We find that bond funds engage in a reverse fund tournament in which laggard funds actively de-risk their portfolios, trading-off higher yields for more liquid and safer assets.
-De-risking is stronger for laggard funds that have a more concave sensitivity of flows-to-performance, in periods of market stress, and when bond yields are high.
-We provide evidence that debt de-risking also reduces ex post liquidation costs by mitigating the investors' incentive to run ex ante.
-We argue that, in the presence of de-risking behaviors, flexible NAVs (swing pricing) may be counter-productive and induce moral hazard.
+We find that bond funds engage in a reverse tournament in which laggard funds actively de-risk their portfolios, trading off yield for liquidity.
+Precautionary de-risking is reinforced by a more concave flow-to-performance sensitivity and by periods of market stress, whereas it is weakened by low interest rates.
+We provide evidence that de-risking is effective in reducing ex post liquidation costs by mitigating the feedback loop between bond and fund liquidity.
+Flexible NAVs (swing pricing) may, however, dissuade de-risking and reintroduce moral hazard.

-Keywords: De-risking, bonds, mutual funds, tournaments, liquidity, swing pricing
+Keywords: Bond mutual funds, liquidity, tournaments, risk, swing pricing

 JEL Classification: G11, G23, G32, E43